Our Croatia Beach Guide

 |The resort of Bol|

-Supetar is the largest town on the island and the main ferry port.
+Supetar is the largest town on Brac island and is home to the main ferry port.
 It is located on the north side of the island and opposite the city of Split.
 Given the really good ferry connections, especially in the season, many tourists staying in Split opt for day trips in Supetar.

-West of the ferry dock (which is located in the center of Supetar) there is a pebbly beach Vlacica and sandy cove Banj which is suitable for families with children and the elderly.
-Beaches are ilinked and have access to many facilities such as water slides and pedalos.
+West of the ferry dock there is a pebbly beach Vlacica and sandy cove Banj which is suitable for families with children and the elderly.
+The beaches are linked and have access to many facilities such as water slides and pedalos.
 At Vlacica beach there are several places to eat and drink.
-At both beaches you can rent umbrellas and lounge chairs.
+At both beaches you can rent umbrellas and sun loungers.

-Behind the Svpertrus hotel lie two of the areas nicest beaches in Suptar.
+Behind the Svpertrus hotel lie two of the areas nicest beaches in Supetar.
 Bili Rat and Vela Luka cove offer water sports facilities, sun umbrellas, sun beds and several restaurants.

 Beaches in Dubrovnik are modest.
 You won't find vast sweeps of sand but you will find sparkling water and a clean stretch of rocks, pebbles or gravel to throw down your towel.
 Locals generally head to the islands of Lokrum, Sipan or Lopud but there are closer options.

 Wherever you dip your toe in the sea, rest assured that the water is sparkling clean.
 The sea around Dubrovnik has been rated "excellent" by European environmental regulators.
 It's also among the warmer waters in Croatia with temperatures averaging about 25.5°C in August (according to seatemperature.org)

 Banje Beach is the closest beach to the Old Town which makes it the most convenient beach and the beach with the best view of Dubrovnik's walls.
 It's a "managed beach" which means that you can rent lounge chairs and umbrellas from the nearby Banje Beach Club.